TakiShiwa/Themes/README.md

 Your sponsorship will play a crucial role in helping me achieve my goals and aspirations.
 This will also help me with in my future projects.
 - If you are from from India, here is my UPI-id: [j.mistri@paytm](https://github.com/TakiShiwa/Themes/assets/137756384/02a87419-84ec-4ea8-a910-20f92e19259a)

-- If you are from other country here is my paypal: https://www.paypal.me/TakiShiwa
+- If you are from any other country here is my paypal: https://www.paypal.me/TakiShiwa

 ---

 We hope that this repository will inspire creativity and foster a sense of joy and satisfaction while working on your projects.
-If you have any questions, concerns, or suggestions, feel free to open an issue, and we'll be happy to assist you.
+If you have any questions, concerns, or suggestions, feel free to open an issue, and I'll be happy to assist you.

 Happy theming! 🎨